What is “Living History?”

 - Also, share your experiences with the staff and seek their advice and guidance.

 - Do maintain a level of decorum appropriate to your time period.
-When you act like a lady or a gentleman, you will be treated as such.

 - Be willing to be a part of the visitor’s experience by posing for pictures and/or speaking for their video camera.